 - Healthy turfgrass has many miles of fibrous roots that hold soil and filter rainwater.
 (National Arboretum Grass Roots Project) A single grass plant can have more than 300 miles of roots.

 - It is estimated that a 50 by 50 foot lawn (2,500 square feet), releases enough oxygen for a family of four, while absorbing carbon dioxide, hydrogen fluoride, and perosyacetyle nitrate.
-According to NASA, one person consumes 0.84 kg of oxygen each day.
-This means that one square foot of grass will produce approximately half a kilogram of oxygen a day.
-(The Lawn Insititute)

 - Research has found that people find stress relief and healing when interacting with nature or even when just viewing nature on a computer screen or through a window.
 (Nature Sacred.org)